 Pollok Country Park is an ideal place to visit for all levels of mountain biking, and contains three mountain bike circuits set in the heart of Glasgow, located close to National Cycle routes 7 and 75.

 Pollok Country Park is a large (146 hectare) park located on the south side of Glasgow, Scotland.
 It is well known for a number of reasons including being home to the police mounted and dog-handling divisions, the famous Burrell Collection and Pollok House.
 It also has many wide open spaces that are ideal for filming outdoor scenes for Outlander.
-As well as the portraying the surroundings of Doune Castle, scenes filmed here include the duel between Jamie and “Black Jack” and when Jamie and Fergus ride out.
+As well as portraying the surroundings of Doune Castle, scenes filmed here include the duel between Jamie and “Black Jack” and when Jamie and Fergus ride out.

 Pollok Country Park is located in the south west of Glasgow City - just 3 miles from the centre.
-Formely part of the Old Park Estate the park is now steeped in rural history.
+Formerly part of the Old Park Estate the park is now steeped in rural history.
 Pollok Country park now offers a wide range of activities and the opportunity to explore the gardens, woodland walks and various cycle routes.

 Pollok Country Park is an ideal place to visit by bike, being easily reached by Route 7 and 75 of the National Cycle Network, or by using the local link routes.
 You can also take your bike on the train to Pollokshaws West station on the Glasgow Central to Barrhead and East Kilbride lines, and is within 5 minutes ride of the Shawlands and Pollokshaws East stations on the Cathcart Circle line.